AlexSananka/Insurance-Prediction/README.md

 1 if the building has at least a claim over the insured period.
 0 if the building doesn’t have a claim over the insured period.

+# Data

+The data can be downloaded in the Zindi platform in this https://zindi.africa/competitions/data-science-nigeria-2019-challenge-1-insurance-prediction/data link.